LazarevicLazar/HALO/survival-companion/README.md

 A survival-oriented AI companion web application that guides users through a harsh, desolate world.
 This application features an interactive AI companion, inventory management, bartering system, trade log, and interactive map.

 ## Features
 - **AI Companion**: A survival guide that teaches skills via text and voice, with animated avatar states (talk, idle, listen).
+Features emotion detection and contextual responses powered by OpenRouter and Hume AI.
+- **Voice Interaction**: Continuous speech recognition with emotion detection, allowing for natural conversations with your AI companion.
+Multiple voice options available (Rugged Male, Calm Female, Energetic Male, Soothing Female).
 - **Inventory Management**: Track and manage your survival items with categories and quantities.
 - **Bartering System**: Trade items with NPCs, with companion advice on deals.
 - **Trade Log**: History of all trades made, with export functionality.
+- **Enhanced Interactive Map**: Mark locations, resources, and dangers on a post-apocalyptic styled map.
+Features custom markers, area definition, and companion advice about locations.
 - **Interactive Map**: Mark locations, resources, and dangers on a post-apocalyptic styled map.

 ## Tech Stack